 How to Use Squalane

-"One of the most sustainable ways to add squalane to your skincare routine is to look for a 100% plant-based oil, then use a few drops daily on your skin," says Turner.
+"One of the most sustainable ways to add squalane to your skincare routine is to look for a 100 percent plant-based oil, then use a few drops daily on your skin," says Turner.
 Once you find your squalane product of choice, Turner says you can add a few drops to your favorite moisturizer.
 You can also use it before applying retinol to cut down on irritation.
 "As a dermatologist, I often recommend that sensitive-skin patients, or those initiating use of a retinoid, use a moisturizer first and then apply the retinol/retinoid," Turner explains.
 "This can decrease the immediate contact of the retinol with the skin and slow its penetration, decreasing irritability.
 In addition, squalane has anti-inflammatory properties in and of itself that can help decrease irritation."